 Moving to Matthew, this is what the first gospel says:

 “Now the birth of Jesus Christ was on this wise: When as his mother Mary was espoused to Joseph before they came together, she was found with child of the Holy Ghost.
 Now all this was done, that it might be fulfilled which was spoken of the Lord by the prophet, saying, Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.”(Matthew 1:18,22-23)

 Matthew here for his Fulfillment Citation cites the Prophet Isaiah 7:14 and Matthew is citing from the Septuagint, the Greek translation of the Bible.
-The Hebrew text says nothing about a virgin, It’s mentioning a “pregnant young woman” but the Greek text is mentioning explicitly a virgin.
+The Hebrew text says nothing about a virgin, It’s mentioning a “pregnant young woman” but the Greek text is mentions explicitly a virgin.